FiniteReality/NEScord/protocols/serial.md

 ### CLOCK ###

-The `CLOCK` bit is pulsed by the server at a variable rate decided by the server.
-Clients must not assume that it is constant, and must assume that it may not be pulsed for long periods of time.
-This is to improve efficiency so that the server does not have to spend CPU cycles maintaining the clock when it needs to spend its time doing something else.
+The `CLOCK` bit is pulsed by the NES console at 4MHz.

 [NES pinout]: http://wiki.nesdev.com/w/index.php/NES_expansion_port_pinout